 3. Storage Space: Although the difference is slight, inset cabinets offer slightly less storage space compared to overlay or frameless designs because the doors are set within the frame, reducing internal volume.
 However, this trade-off is often deemed acceptable by clients who prioritize aesthetics.

-Types of Inset Cabinet Doors and Hinges
+3. Types of Inset Cabinet Doors and Hinges

-One of the main features that set inset cabinets apart is the type of doors and hinges used.
+One of the main features that set inset kitchen cabinets apart is the type of doors and hinges used.
 Contractors and brands need to consider both the aesthetic and functional aspects of these components when recommending inset cabinets to clients.

-Types of Inset Cabinet Doors
+3.1 Types of Inset Cabinet Doors

 1. Beaded Inset Doors: Beaded inset doors feature a bead or groove around the edge of the door frame, adding an extra layer of decorative detail.
 This style is often chosen for more traditional or classic kitchen designs.